sap-tutorials/sap-build-apps/tutorials/build-apps-workflow-trigger/build-apps-workflow-trigger.md

 ### Create the sales order page
 By default your new application contains a page with title and text fields.
 In this step, you will focus on turning this page into your app, including how to build a UI and stylize the UI elements.

+>Note that there are 2 tabs for this step.
+>
+>- You can do the first tab, **Basic steps**, which we recommend and which will teach you about UI components, stylizing them, and organizing them on the page.
+>
+>- You can instead do the second tab, **Import Project**, which will bypass the nitty gritty of adding and stylizing components, and instead teach you how to import an SAP Build Apps project into an existing project.
+This way is much faster.

 [OPTION BEGIN [Basic steps]]